code42/incydr_python/README.md

 It provides a thin wrapper around the [Requests](https://requests.readthedocs.io/en/latest/) HTTP library with helper clients that model Code42 data and validate requests with the help of [Pydantic](https://pydantic-docs.helpmanual.io).

-**This project is currently in BETA and subject to breaking changes prior to the 1.0 release.**

-Documentation during the beta can be found at https://code42.github.io/incydr_python
+Documentation during the beta can be found at https://developer.code42.com

 **Table of Contents**